prynskaf/car-rentals/README.md

 ## Getting Started

-To run the J Car Rental App locally, follow these steps:
+To run the Car Rental App locally, follow these steps:

 1. **Clone the repository:**